Leody Taveras Player Props: Rangers vs. Reds

 Leody Taveras At The Plate

-- Taveras is hitting .265 with three doubles, a triple and a walk.
+- Taveras is batting .270 with four doubles, a triple and two walks.

-- This season, Taveras has totaled at least one hit in five of 10 games (50.0%), and had multiple hits twice.
+- Taveras has gotten a hit in six of 11 games this year (54.5%), with multiple hits twice.

-- In 10 games played this year, he has not gone deep.

-- In two games this season, Taveras has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In three games this year (27.3%), Taveras has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.